TLW's Fashionscope™ (Fashion Designer Historyscope)

 In 1977 Italian gay fashion designer Gianni Versace (1946-97) opens a fashion house in Milan, staging his first show next year, featuring supermodels, rock music, and other celebs to be sure it's hip and vulgar; with the help of his sister Donatella Versace and brother Santo Versace, sales reach $800M by 1996.

 In 1978 Bronx, N.Y.-born Jewish fashion designer Calvin Richard Klein (1942-) introduces his tight-fitting signature jeans, which sell 200K pairs the first week, launching his career of pushing ordinary clothing items for sex appeal, incl. men's underwear in the early 1980s; in 1980 he launches an ad campaign featuring 15-y.-o.
 Brooke Shields asking "Do you want to know what comes between me and my Calvins?
-Nothing", which are banned by some stations; in 1995 his ads are criticized as "kiddie porn".
+Nothing", which are banned by some stations; the photographer is New York City fashion photographer Richard Avedon (1923-2004); in 1995 his ads are criticized as "kiddie porn".
+On Nov.
+19, 1980 CBS-TV rejects a Calvin Klein Jeans Ad Featuring Brooke Shields, where she utters the soundbyte "You know what comes between me and my Calvins?
+Nothing."

 In 1981 Caracas, Venezuela-born fashion designer Carolina Herrera (Maria Carolina Josefina Pacanins y Nino) (1939-) debuts her first haute couture collection, with slightly pushed-up sleeves that Women's Wear Daily calls "Our Lady of the Sleeve".